tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 	</div>
 	</div>

-Once again, we have manually transformed the form created by the `{{ form.as_p }}` method call, and added the various bootstrap classes to the manual form.
+Once again, we have transformed the form created by the `{{ form.as_p }}` method call, and added the various bootstrap classes to the manual form.

 W> ### Bootstrap, HTML and Django Kludge
 W> This is not the best solution -- we have kind of mushed things together.